NBA Rumors: Latest Buzz on Potential Kawhi Leonard Trade, Chris Bosh and More

 Eastern Conference teams looking at this don't necessarily want to take the risk on sacrificing droves of assets for Leonard if he turns out to be a one-year rental before he flees town and joins the Lakers anyway—not every team in this situation is as fortunate as the Oklahoma City Thunder with Paul George.

-Adding another layer to the drama is a stunning new suggestion:
+Adding another layer to the drama is a stunning new suggestion, per ESPN's Stephen A. Smith:

 Michele Steele @ESPNMichele